-The courses indicated above earn "K" weight due to the extra cost of implementing WBL.
+The courses indicated above earn "K" (lab) weight due to the extra cost of implementing WBL.
 Student enrollment in WBL courses should be reported for FTE earnings at the "K" funding weight.
-The number of students enrolled for supervision by the WBL Coordinator may not exceed the lab class size of 28 per period allocated proportionately for each period in the WBL Coordinators schedule.
-This is regardless of how students are actually scheduled in a given period.
+Currently, state board rule 160-5-1-.08 does not define a class size specifically for WBL; however, for student safety and program effectiveness, it is essential that instructor workload is realistic and manageable.
+Therefore, it is recommended that the number of students enrolled for supervision by the WBL Coordinator not exceed the lab class size of 28 per period allocated proportionately for each period in the WBL Coordinators schedule.
+This is regardless of how students are scheduled in a given period.
 WBL enrollment in "K" weight pathways is illustrated in the following examples: